jlgrons/Stratified-SSL/README.md

 * Simulation Studies: R code and directions to replicate the simulation studies in the paper.
   * run_simulation.R: Primary file to run the simulations in the main text + supplement.
   * run_IE_estimator.R: File to run the simulation for the intrinsic efficient semi-supervised estimator.
-  * IE_helper_functions.R: File with helper functions for the intrinisc efficient simulations.
+  * IE_helper_functions.R: File with helper functions for the intrinisic efficient simulations.
 * Other Files: Previous versions of the R code for debugging purposes and documentation.

 Code is maintained by Jessica Gronsbell and Molei Liu.